shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-code-structure.md

 ---

-# Microsoft Invest - universal pixel code structure
+# Microsoft Invest - Universal pixel code structure

 The general universal pixel code to be deployed in the `<head>` tag on each page of the advertiser website is different from the pixel code